Ijwu/Archipelago.RiskOfRain2/README.md

 it will also restart the item counter.
 (Which determines when to send an item check.)
 Items will still disappear, though, so it's not a perfect situation.
 * No UI or indication of when an item drop will become an item check.

-## To-do
+## To-do/Ideas

 * Visual indicator when an item drop becomes an location check. - done, smokescreen effect now pops up, needs pre-release test
 * HUD for when a location check is about to complete. - done, needs pre-release test
 * HUD for last item sent. - not doing
 * HUD for locations checked over total locations.
-* Cache and load data package from file system.
+* Cache and load data package from file system. - should probably go in packet lib
 * Send chat messages to the multiworld. - Needs testing
-* Make chat scrollable maybe
+* Make chat scrollable maybe - naw, there's probably mods for that
 * Further randomization in some way.
 Mob spawns, elite types, variance api, boss types, mob families, mobs with items, etc.
 * More item/reward types: money, exp, warbanner drops, drones
 * Funny/joke item types: launching you into the air, switch left and right click